0xdefaceme/whitepaper/README.md

 # 0xdeface.me Whitepaper

-> A standard to settle Ethereum smart contracts gracefully in case of
+> A standard to settle Ethereum smart contracts fairly in case of
 > vulnerabilities.

 ## Abstract